Your Cart

 In terms of how much acacia to use, typical recommendations range from up to 10 as well as 10 to 15 grams of acacia powder per day, but most suggest starting lower and building from there.
 Because each acacia product is a bit different, always read the label’s directions for suggested use as well as its ingredients.
 This way you understand what you’re consuming and how much to take.

-You’ll find acacia fiber in Ancient Nutrition’s Vegetarian Collagen Peptides.
+Acacia fiber also appears in Ancient Nutrition's Vegetarian Collagen Peptides.
 It has 10 grams of the Vegetarian Collagen Peptide, Prebiotic and Probiotic Blend made up of acacia gum, fermented eggshell membrane collagen and 2 billion CFU* (*at time of manufacture) of the probiotic Bacillus coagulans

 Our Vegetarian Collagen Peptides (VCP) are made with a proprietary fermented eggshell membrane collagen ingredient, plus acacia fiber and probiotics for additional digestive support.
 Because collagen is the most abundant protein in the human body, perks of adding more to your routine include support for healthy joints, skin and hair.